byllyfish/finsy/README.md

 ### Run Integration Tests

 When you run pytest from within the `examples` directory, you will run the integration tests instead of the unit tests.
-These tests run tests against [Mininet](https://github.com/mininet/mininet) running in a container.
-They require docker or podman to be installed.
+The integration tests run the example programs against a [Mininet](https://github.com/mininet/mininet) network.
+Docker or podman are required.

 ```bash
 $ cd examples